missnadia/best-movie-year/README.md

 ## Code of Conduct

-Everyone interacting in the Lorem project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/missnadia/best-movie-year/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Best Movie Year project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/missnadia/best-movie-year/blob/master/CODE_OF_CONDUCT.md).